bekk/bekk-christmas/post/ux/designing-for-online-auctions.md

   design challenges, and we are left with interesting reflections and insights about them.
 In an attempt to share some of these insights, I have written this article about the design challenges and solutions of designing for an online auction.
-Hopefully it can serve as inspiration or insight for other designers out there!
+Hopefully it can serve as inspiration or insight for other designers!
 authors:
   - Thea Sommersletta
 ---